I added a third shortly after:

 The first one day ascents of GCC on Kitchener, the Super Coulior on Deltaform, Slipstream, Teardrop and Polar Circus were all done in a similar manner.
 Hard shells, no extra clothing. tiny packs and climbers performing well within their skill levels.

 No surprise the skill levels have changed.
 The technical difficulty at which the current generation of climbers are capable of is simply amazing within that perspective.
 Their ability to get above their own pro...not so much.

 It should be no surprise then if you want to climb light and fast a hard shell built to exacting standards and lacking many of the modern accouterments some require is still a good choice for most conditions where ice is involved.

-When Dave and I kitted up on the Parkway last week, we were both in soft shell pants, a moderate amount of base layers, litle insulation and hard shell jackets.
-I used the Shift LT, Westcomb's new light weight (LT), sewn from two types of Polartec's Neoshell.
+When Dave and I kitted up on the Parkway last week, we were both in soft shell pants, a moderate amount of base layers, little insulation and hard shell jackets.
+I used the Shift LT, Westcomb's new light weight (the LT), sewn from two types of Polartec's Neoshell.
 Dave showed up in the Arcteryx, Alpha FL (fast and light) , using two weights of Goretex Active shell.
 The jackets are very, very similar in design and function.
 Which made for some easy comparisons.

 Performance of the shell fabrics?

 Goretex has an enviable reputation of cutting the wind and keeping you dry.
 The Alpha FL does both.
 The Shift is currently the lightest Neoshell garment yet made.
 And IMO it shows.
 Awesome jacket for sure and I love climbing in mine.
 You will stay dry from the inside or the outside.
 The newest Neoshell material, like the newest Goretex stretches a bit.
 But while I think the Neoshell breaths better under a heavy work load I also think the Goretex is more wind proof.